 Admission to the University of Alberta for high school students enrolled in the IB program is based on IB grades or, if a second curriculum is studied in conjunction with IB (i.e. Alberta Education Diploma), the higher of either the IB or high school grade will be used.
-An official IB transcript is required as part of admission.
+An official IB transcript is required as part of calculation of the admission average, the grade conversion scale used to determine admission is as follows: